What’s the absolute best way to start learning the guitar?

 Wonderwall – Oasis

-How to Practice
+How To Practice

 This song is all about the syncopated strum pattern that matches the vocal.
 Down, down, down, up, down, up, down, down.
 That’s the basics.
-Play along with the isolated intro until you get the feel for it.
+Play along with the isolated intro until you get a feel for it.

 What Might Trip You Up